-Customers would only be allowed in the reception room and retail sales area.
-All other areas of the premises would be limited access areas and accessible only to employees with the proper security credentials.
-Customer access to the proposed establishment includes entering the licensed premise through the front entrance doors that connect directly to the reception room.
-A greeter employee would than verify the customer's identity and age before allowing the customer to enter the retail sales area.
-After a customer's identity and age is checked, and they complete their transaction, they must leave the premise.
+Customers would only be allowed in the reception room/waiting area and retail sales area.
+All other areas of the premises would be accessible only to employees with the proper security credentials.
+Customer access to the proposed establishment includes entering the licensed premise through the entrance doors (located both at the parking lot and from the sidewalk on Harbor Boulevard) that connects directly to the reception room.
+A greeter employee would verify the customer's identity and age before allowing the customer to enter the retail sales area.
+After a customer's identity and age is verified and their transaction is completed, they must leave the premise.
 As further conditioned, a security guard would monitor the area at all times to ensure that customers are following regulations.

-Employees would enter through an access-controlled "employee-only" entrance in the front of the building.
-When loading and unloading delivery vehicles and vendor vehicles, employees would enter through the access-controlled entrance in the front or an access-controlled door located at the rear of the building.
-Vendors would only enter through either access-controlled doors while accompanied by an employee.
-The distance from the controlled access doors and the delivery vehicle loading areas ranges from 45 to 100 feet.
-The access doors, path of travel and delivery vehicle loading areas would be under camera surveillance and deliver loading/unloading will be monitored at all times by the onsite security guard.
+Employees would enter through either of the public entrances since there is not a separate "employee-only entrance."
+Once inside the facility, employees would enter through a controlled access door that would lead into the back-of-house areas.
+When loading and unloading delivery vehicles and vendor vehicles, employees would enter/exit through the access-controlled door located at the rear of the building that leads directly into the receiving room.
+Vendors would only be allowed to enter the premise while accompanied by an employee.
+The distance from the controlled access doors to the vehicle loading area is less than 10 feet.
+The access doors, path of travel and vehicle loading areas would be under camera surveillance.